-- 1. In the primary location, start all NA services on all active NA cores (if they are not already running).
-See "Start, Stop, or Restart All NA Services" on page 43. - 2.
-Resume the tasks that were paused in Task 1, step 3. - a.
-Log on to the NA console for one of the NA cores in the primary location. - b.
-On the Search for Task page (Reports > Search For > Tasks), for the Task Status field, select Paused.
+666 1.
+In the primary location, start all NA services on all active NA cores (if they are not already running).
+See Start, Stop, or Restart All Services.
+Y 2.
+Resume the tasks that were paused in Task 1, step 3. a.
+Log on to the NA console for one of the NA cores in the primary location.
+On the Search for Task page (Reports &gt; Search For &gt; Tasks), for the Task Status field, select Paused. c.

-c.
 On the Task Search Results page, resume each listed task.

-Tip: Later instances of periodic tasks remove the paused instances of those tasks.

-- 3. Notify users to resume use of the NA console on the NA cores in the primary location. - Configure replication of the NA file system from one of the active NA cores to the inactive NA cores (or an intermediate server) as described in "Files to Synchronize Across NA Cores" below. - 5.
-Optional.
-If you chose to synchronize the NA files to an intermediate server, to conserve resources, power down the NA servers in the disaster recovery location. - 6.
-Optional.
-If the database replication technology supports reverse replication from the database in the disaster recovery location to the database in the primary location, prepare for, but do not enable, reverse replication.
+Later instances of periodic tasks remove the paused instances of those tasks.
+3. Notify users to resume use of the NA console on the NA cores in the primary location.
+4. Configure replication of the NA file system from one of the active NA cores to the inactive NA cores (or an intermediate server) as described in "Files to Synchronize Across Cores" on page 1.
+5. Optional .
+If you chose to synchronize the NA files to an intermediate server, to conserve resources, power down the NA servers in the disaster recovery location.
+6. Optional .
+If the database replication technology supports reverse replication from the database in the disaster recovery location to the database in the primary location, prepare for, but do not enable , reverse replication.